♥LOVE TIP – Sunday December 9, 2012

 I believe everyone needs to know this information.
 Thank you Amy Cuddy for teaching us and for the gift of giving it away!
 I’m sharing my review of the highlights of Cuddy’s talk or if you prefer there is a full transcript following the video.

 How exciting to think we can change other people’s perceptions — and even our own body chemistry simply by changing body positions!!
-And how empowering!
-Such important information to know which may be affecting all our communication without us even knowing the messages we are giving.
+How empowering!
+It is such important information to know as our body positions may be affecting all our communication without us even knowing the messages we are giving.

 To start off she asks us to change our posture for two minutes.
-And before doing that do a little audit of your body and notice what you are doing with your body.
+And before doing that do a little audit of our body and notice what we are doing with our body.

 Social scientists are interested in nonverbal behaviour or body language and give it the name nonverbals.
 It is language, so what is being communicated?

 What is your body language communicating to others?

 What is other people’s communicating to you?

 Social scientists have spent a lot of time looking at the effects of our body language, or other people’s body language, on judgments.

 People make sweeping judgments and inferences from body language.